-Kidney Stones Specialist in Indianapolis
+Kidney Stones Treatment in Indianapolis, IN

 What Are Kidney Stones?

 When high levels of minerals and salt exist in the kidneys, they can form a clump of matter known as a kidney stone.
 These stones may stay inside of the kidney, where they will not cause any further harm.

 Take a proactive approach in addressing kidney stones by scheduling a consultation with Dr. Tatem, a highly experienced and fellow-ship trained urologist at Urology of Indiana in Indianapolis, IN.
 Dr. Tatem specializes in kidney stone diagnosis and treatment, offering comprehensive evaluations and personalized treatment plans tailored to your specific needs.

 Don’t wait any longer to explore the wide range of advanced treatment options available at Urology of Indiana, designed to maximize your chances of successful kidney stone management.
 Contact us today at (877) 362-2778 to schedule an appointment with Dr. Tatem, or conveniently submit a request online through our secure form.
 Take the first step towards overcoming kidney stones by accessing the expertise of Dr. Tatem, a renowned urologist, in Indianapolis, IN at Urology of Indiana.